 Geneyes Side Effects

-Note: This document contains side effect information about tetrahydrozoline ophthalmic.
-Some of the dosage forms listed on this page may not apply to the brand name Geneyes.
+Note: This page contains information about the side effects of tetrahydrozoline ophthalmic.
+Some of the dosage forms included on this document may not apply to the brand name Geneyes.

 For the Consumer

 Ophthalmic: Blurred vision, irritation, mydriasis.

 Applies to tetrahydrozoline ophthalmic: compounding powder, ophthalmic solution

 Systemic side effects are rare because of the minor extent of absorption after topical application.[Ref]

 Ocular side effects have included blurred vision, irritation, mydriasis, conjunctival hyperemia, and blepharoconjunctivitis.
 Conjunctival application, especially when high concentrations have been used in the elderly, may liberate pigment granules, presumably from the iris.[Ref]

 Nervous system side effects associated with ocular sympathomimetic agents have included headache, tremor, trembling, dizziness, nervousness, and drowsiness.[Ref]

 Cardiovascular side effects have rarely included palpitations, hypertension, and bradycardia.[Ref]